Hundreds of Eurostar passengers stranded by migrants trying to get through tunnel

+* 12th-largest investor: Wants merger but not at any price (Adds details on CEO, fund manager comment)

-CALAIS, France Hundreds of passengers were stranded for hours on five Eurostar high-speed trains after reports that migrants were blocking the tracks leading to the tunnel under the English Channel and were attempting to climb aboard.
+CALAIS, France, Sept 2 Hundreds of passengers were stranded for hours on five Eurostar high-speed trains after reports that migrants were blocking the tracks leading to the tunnel under the English Channel and were attempting to climb aboard.

 According to the Eurostar Twitter feed, three of the trains then went on to London early on Wednesday, while two others returned to their original departure stations in London and Paris.